blengyel/antidepressant_use_in_spatial_social_networks/README.md

 III.
 Individual table

-6. id_master_v3: contains the matched sample.
-Individual information includes quantity of antidepressant usage, node-level network measures, a randomized town id, gender.
-We aggregate the age of individuals to cohorts of 10 yars (and add a 65+ category) that makes it impossible to identify individual users.
-Random noise was added to town-level unemployment and income.
+6. id_master_v3_agegroup: contains the matched sample.
+Individual information includes quantity of antidepressant usage by years, node-level network measures, gender.
+We aggregate the age of individuals to cohorts of 10 years (and add a 60+ category).
+Town IDs are not, only county IDs are published.
+Normally distributed random noise was added to town-level unemployment, income, and distance to psychiatry by keeping the mean to be the towns' empirical value.

 IV.
 Code to reproduce results in the main paper